Huegoxaga/notes/cloud-services/aws.md

 - It is used for hosting frontend apps and backend services
 - The backend app in amplify is a group of utility functions used to connect to serviceless cloud services, in a frontend web app project
+- `Amplify Console` and `Amplify CLI` can both initialize, create services, it is done internally with CloudFormation
+- If the changes or creation is done through `Amplify Console`, use command `amplify pull --appId <appID> --envName <envName>` inside the project folder to sync the changes to the local project
+  - Making changes to the auto created services inside their console (e.g. Cognito Console) is not recommanded, as `CloudFormation` will not be informed and updated accordingly
+- If changes or creation is made through the `Amplify CLI`, use command `amplify push` to deploy the new settings to the cloud, then changes will be shown in `Amplify Console`

 ### Amplify Console